 Reluctantly we left Fatehpur Sikri yesterday.
 Even the mac daddy traveler warrior of them all Babur, the founder of the great Moghul Empire paid a visit to this remarkable old city.
-Guides tell you they are volunteers and won’t charge.
+A plethora of guides hounded us every step of the way during our time in this city.
+They tell you they are volunteers and won’t charge for their services.
 I kept telling them no, no, no and walking away but they stick like glue.
-So then I told them to take me inside the Mosque building – I waited until there were lots of people entering and I pretended to enter with guide but then I shot out the side into the main Mosque courtyard and lost the sucker for a few minutes, but then he came back.
+So then I told them to take me inside the mosque building – I waited until there were lots of people entering and I pretended to enter with guide but then I shot out the side into the main mosque courtyard and lost the sucker for a few minutes, but then he came back.
 At the end he asked me to help a poor fellow out and wanted money.
 I just walked away again.

 Fake ticket people hang around bathrooms asking for money.
 I ignored them and they started yelling at me.
 Fortunately they didn’t follow me into the bathroom and I ran out and away as fast as possible so they could not come after me.